muhammadyaseen/vae-disentanglement/experiment-notes/Correlated BetaVAE experiments.md

+Take all samples where only one factor has been changed (Conditional Sampling), pass those samples through the network and record all latents activations.
+Then compute mean and variance of each latent dimension.
+Using Z-scores or something similar you could probably easily make them comparable

+- [x] Activation Histogram for each latent dim - Done: Discovered dead dims and solved the issue of strong sq_diff in non-recon relevant dimensions
+- [ ] Responsibilities for each latent dim when only 1 factor is different / changed.
+The problem is that because of correlation we can't guarantee that only 1 factor would be different if we sample the correlated factors
+- [x] Does the error only occur when using multiple GPUs ?
+No it also ocurred in 1 GPU case.
+Further investigation revealed that all the relevant tensors are becoming `NaN` for some reason.
+One suggested reason was higher LR.
+Trying with 1/10th LR now.
+- [x] Is Using a single GPU actually faster than 4 GPUs ?
+It does seem so.
+1 GPU takes 5m/epoch whereas `dp` with `gps=4` took nearly 9m/epoch.
+- [ ] Verify gradient behaviour with Masks on a Toy Problem

+What should happen to the dimensions that DO show recon difference when we perturb them?

 ### $\beta$-VAE  with $\beta = 1, \sigma = 0.2$ and 26 epochs
 The eperiment follows the same protocols as CommAss paper.
 It seems that the network wasn't converged at this point.
 Recons also have a room for improvement.